AnthonyLloyd/CsCheck/Why.md

 In fact a test that generates any example and runs for a long time is close to being a proof.
 A 'long time' could be 60 seconds in CsCheck since examples are run in parallel by default and often millions can be run in this time.

-When a random test finds a bug it will shrink it down to the smallest possible example so you can more easily repeat and diagnose the problem.
+When a random test finds a bug it will shrink it down to the smallest possible example so you can more easily reproduce and diagnose the problem.
 CsCheck is particularly good at this.

 ## Gen It